 Most people weren’t fans of the new design.
 It actually took a while to find a good photo.
 But I really like the shape of the curvy 900SS, especially in the yellow I have… perhaps, like many of Ducati’s designs, it was just too far ahead of its time and it aged well.

-The light hasn’t aged as well.
+The design of the headlight hasn’t aged as well.
 But whatever!
 I can’t see that from most angles…

 So what’s the Ducati SuperSport 900 like to ride?